telerik/xaml-docs/controls/radtreeview/features/dragdrop/drag-and-drop.md

 #### Figure 3: Dragging items between two treeviews
 ![Rad Tree View-Drag Drop-Tree To Tree](images/RadTreeView-DragDrop-TreeToTree.png)

-To enable __drag/drop between RadTreeView an another control__ (such as ListBox), you can customize the default drag/drop actions using the [DragDropManager]({%slug dragdropmanager-overview%}).
+To enable __drag/drop between RadTreeView and another control__ (such as ListBox), you can customize the default drag/drop actions using the [DragDropManager]({%slug dragdropmanager-overview%}).
 Read more about this in the [How To Implement Drag and Drop Between TreeView and ListBox]({%slug radtreeview-how-to-implement-drag-and-drop-between-treeview-and-listbox%}) article.

 ## See Also
  * [Enable Only Drop Inside]({%slug radtreeview-how-to-enabled-drop-inside-only%})